Early Recognition of Child Physical Abuse: An Overview for Emergency Nurses and Healthcare Providers

-ANCC Disclosure: The planners and presenters of this course have no conflicts of interest and there was no commercial support of this activity.
-The course will provide 0.36 contact hour of CNE, upon complete review of course module, successful completion of quiz, and submitting an evaluation.
+Disclosure: The planners and presenters of this course have no conflicts of interest.
+Learners will be awarded 1.0 CNE contact hour upon complete review of the course, completion of the quiz, and submitting an evaluation.
 Course expires 1/31/2023.

 Windows: Google Chrome (latest version), Firefox (latest version)

-Mac: Safari 9 and later, Google Chrome (latest version)
+Mac: Safari (latest version), Google Chrome (latest version)

-Mobile: Safari in Apple iOS 9 and later, Google Chrome (latest version) in Android OS 5.0 and later
+Mobile: Safari (latest version) in Apple, Google Chrome (latest version) in Android

 The Emergency Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider Unit No. P0232

 The Emergency Nurses Association is approved by the California Board of Registered Nursing, Provider #2322.